 Isabelle and Hans-Jörg weren't interested in alpha, but they did consent to go to a family camp the church was having.
 This was their first contact with religious people, and to their surprise, the people seemed happy.
 The subject of alpha groups came up again, and due to their new friendships, they dared to go.

 "I thought it might be interesting to ask questions and know more about Jesus," says Hans-Jörg.
 "I didn't expect to become a better man or have any change in my life."

 But that's what happened.
 Almost immediately, Isabelle realized this was what she had searched for her entire life.
 She "ate up" the messages, and when she realized Jesus had loved her enough to suffer for her sins, she cried out, "Lord, forgive me."

 Hans-Jörg came to realize his need for Christ more slowly, but by the next-to-last session, he, too, slipped to the side of the room to talk with Pastor Ammann and give his life to Christ.

 Some 300 Swiss churches reach out to their community via alpha groups.
 This includes half of all Free Churches and 120 state churches.

-"My vision is for the local church to evangelize in their surroundings," says Martin Stoessel, the Campus Crusade for Christ staff member coordinating the alpha group ministry.
+"My vision is for the local church to evangelize in their surroundings," says Martin Stoessel, the Cru staff member coordinating the alpha group ministry.
 "Alpha is a tool, and in Switzerland it has been proven that this tool works.
 Everybody can use it."